 Have you ever needed to find criminal records?
 Was it a difficult process?
-Dis you do your search online or did you have to call the local courthouse? was the information you recieved correct?
+Did you do your search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records, and your account could make it easier for others.

 Click here to share your story

 For Federal crimes, the FBI has their list of the Top Ten Most Wanted Criminals.
 In Labette County, the Sheriff maintains their own list of the top most wanted criminals in the county.